AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 *Last Update:* August 20, 2020

-These notes were written originally by Nick Dolan-Stern `nicholas.dolan-stern630@csuci.edu` in June 2020, and revised by Michael Soltys `michael.soltys@csuci.edu` in August 2020.
+These notes were written originally by @sirocknick in June 2020, and slightly revised by
+Michael Soltys `michael.soltys@csuci.edu` in August 2020.

 # Introduction